tkswanson/pairx/README.md

 The best intermediate layer to use may vary by model and dataset.
 To choose one for your problem, we suggest generating visualizations for a few layers and manually selecting one.
 The `explain` function allows you to supply multiple layer keys, producing a visualization for each.

-You can efficiently list all the layer keys in your model using `helpers.list_layer_keys(model)`.
+You can efficiently list all the layer keys in your model using `helpers.list_layer_keys(model, max_depth=4)`.
 In our experiments, we typically compared across each of the higher-level blocks in a model (e.g., for an EfficientNet backbone, we tried `layer_keys = (blocks.1, blocks.2, blocks.3, blocks.4, blocks.5)`).